CDCR/CCHCS COVID‑19 staff testing FAQs

 Sharing Protected Health Information during the COVID-19 Public Health Crisis: May share patient information with anyone as necessary to prevent or lessen a serious and imminent threat to the health and safety of a person or the public – consistent with applicable law (such as state statutes, regulations, or case law)

 The department follows all laws, rules, regulations related to privacy.
-The Employee Health Program staff have had training regarding employee privacy.
+The Employee Health Program staff have received training regarding employee privacy

 - If I do not test what will happen?
 The testing is mandated according to the United States District Court; Northern District of California Case No. 01-cv-01351-JST.
 There is a potential for progressive discipline.